MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Experiments and Analysis

 \subsection{Experimental Setup}

-\textbf{Base Model Selection.} To evaluate the generality and model-agnostic applicability of MUSON across different architectural paradigms, we benchmark four representative SVLMs with comparable parameter scales (below 3B).
-These models embody diverse architectural design choices, enabling a controlled evaluation of whether MUSON consistently benefits SVLMs with different inductive biases. \textit{TinyLLaVA~\cite{zhou2024tinyllava} (Phi-2-based):} A dense, ultra-lightweight SVLM used to probe the lower bound of parameter efficiency. \textit{NVILA~\cite{liu2025nvila}:} An SVLM emphasizing enhanced cross-modal interaction, evaluating the impact of multimodal fusion quality on navigation performance. \textit{Qwen2.5-VL-3B~\cite{bai2025qwen2}:} A strong instruction-following SVLM serving as a high-performance baseline. \textit{MoE-LLaVA~\cite{lin2024moe}:} An MoE-based SVLM with sparse activation, assessing the benefits of expert specialization under constrained computation.
+\textbf{(1) Base Model Selection.} To evaluate the generality and model-agnostic applicability of MUSON across different architectural paradigms and model scales, we evaluate ten representative SVLMs ranging from approximately 1B to 8B parameters.
+These models cover diverse architectural families and parameter scales, enabling a controlled evaluation of whether MUSON consistently benefits SVLMs with different inductive biases and capacities.
+Specifically, we include TinyLLaVA~\cite{zhou2024tinyllava} (Phi-2-based), NVILA~\cite{liu2025nvila}, the InternVL3 family (1B, 2B, and 8B)~\cite{zhu2025internvl3}, the Qwen2.5-VL family (3B and 7B)~\cite{bai2025qwen25vl}, and the Qwen3-VL family (2B, 4B, and 8B)~\cite{bai2025qwen3}.

-\textbf{Structured Prompting \& SFT Strategies.} To overcome the issue of logical forgetting often seen in small models during complex tasks, we designed an explicit injection paradigm:
+\textbf{(2) Structured Prompting \& SFT Strategies.} To overcome the issue of logical forgetting often seen in small models during complex tasks, we designed an explicit injection paradigm:

-1) \textit{Prompt Engineering.} Via the System Prompt, we establish the agent's identity as a ``Safety Expert.''
+1) \textit{Prompt Engineering.} Via the System Prompt, we establish the robot's identity as a ``Safety Expert.''
 We inject MUSON's three core priors: physical feasibility, social compliance, and safety first, as inviolable decision boundaries.
 Simultaneously, we enforce the model to follow the 5-Step CoT format, compelling it to explicitly parse environmental causality before generating action tokens.

 2) \textit{Training Strategy.} We employ Full-Parameter Supervised Fine-Tuning (SFT), optimizing both the LLM and connector parameters based on a causal language modeling objective.
 To accelerate convergence and retain general visual features, the model is initialized from pre-trained multimodal weights.
-The vision tower remains frozen throughout the fine-tuning process, effectively transforming the implicit experience of human experts into explicit reasoning capabilities.
-Fig.~\ref{fig:curve} shows stable fine-tuning dynamics on MUSON, with steadily decreasing loss and a gradually diminishing gradient norm, indicating smooth and stable convergence.
+The vision tower remains frozen throughout the fine-tuning process, effectively transforming the implicit experience of human experts into explicit reasoning capabilities.As an example, Fig.~\ref{fig:curve} shows stable fine-tuning dynamics of Qwen3-VL-2B on MUSON, with steadily decreasing loss and a gradually diminishing gradient norm, indicating smooth and stable convergence.